aldanedev-create/Fyr-Framework-SC-/CONTRIBUTING.md

 # Contributing to Fyr

 Thanks for helping improve Fyr.
-This project is a 0.x prototype, so contributions that improve correctness, tests, documentation, accessibility, and security are especially valuable.
+This project is a 1.2 ask for help to improve, so contributions that improve correctness, tests, documentation, accessibility, and security are especially valuable.

 ## Before you start